-A patent is a document issued by the tax authority to certify payment of the respective tax by individuals in the area of their registration (permanent residence) or principal place of business.
-Thus, a sole proprietor operating on the basis of a patent is not required to report to tax authorities and only needs to purchase a patent and then keep extending its validity period.
-The patent validity period varies from 1 day to 180 days.
+a sole proprietor operating on the basis of a patent is not required to report to tax authorities and only needs to purchase a patent and then keep extending its validity period.
+The patent validity period varies from 30 to 180 days.
+A patent is valid only in the territory where it was issued (district, city without district division, or Bishkek city).
+It is not allowed to transfer patent or its copy to another person in order to engage in business activity.

-A patent holder is not required to keep record of income and expenses in connection with the activities stated in the patent during the patent validity period, nor is he required to pay income tax on this income, nor is he required to include the above income in the aggregate annual income when declaring his income at the end of the year, as is required by law for a sole proprietor operating on the basis of the certificate of state registration.
+A patent holder is not required to keep record of income and expenses in connection with the activities stated in the patent during the patent validity period, nor is he required to pay income tax on this income.